Quantum Modularity for a Closed Hyperbolic 3-Manifold: Quantum modularity

 \section{Quantum modularity}

 The volume conjecture of Kashaev~\cite{Kashaev:VC}, has been refined in many ways.
 One of the important refinements was the introduction of modularity~\cite{Zagier:Qmod}.
-Here the remarkable property was found that no matter how you approach a root of unity, quantum invariants will have the same asymptotic series however only once divided by the same invariant evaluated at a root of unity obtained from a Mobiüs transformation.
+Here the remarkable property was found that no matter how you approach a root of unity, quantum invariants will have the same asymptotic series however only after dividing by the same invariant evaluated at a root of unity obtained from a M\"obius transformation.
 More recently, this was refined~\cite{GZ:RQMOD} to the point that conjectural analytic lifts of the asymptotic series were proposed and related to Borel resummation~\cite{GGM:I}.
 This is well understood for knots and we can transfer much of this into the case of closed manifolds.